NapoleonWils0n/kodi-playercorefactory/macosx/README.md

 http://www.kekaosx.com/en/

+open kekaosx from the application folder and click ok for dialog asking if you want to open it

+then double click the .7zip and they will unzip

+### next you need to copy ffmpeg and ffplay to /usr/bin

+open the terminal and cd to your downloads folder

+	cd ~/Downloads

+switch to root and copy ffmpeg and ffplay to /usr/bin

+	sudo cp ffplay ffmpeg /usr/bin

+enter your admin password at the prompt

 ###  download the kodi-playercorefactory repo with git

 create a git directory in your home, cd into the git directory